Jason5Lee/rustpost/restapi/README.md

 ### Value Invalid Design

+Note: the invalidation talked about below is only for the failure.
+If an invalidation is caused by the client wrong implementation instead of the user input (for example missing a field), the design below does not apply.
+In that case a `400 Bad Request` will be responded.

 The invalid values can be handled differently.
 Normally we want to respond a `422 Unprocessable Entity`, but if the value is from the database we may just log and respond internal error, or sometimes if the value is for finding something we may respond a `404 Not Found`.